Gorenstein and Cohen-Macaulay Matching Complexes: Cohen-Macaulay Matching Complexes

 \section{Cohen-Macaulay Matching Complexes}

 In this section we classify graphs which have a CM matching complex.
-We do this only when the graph is in one of the following classes of graphs: Cameron-Walker graphs and graphs with girth at least 5 (Subsection 3.1); complete graphs (Subsection 3.2) and complete bipartite graphs (Subsection 3.3).
-It should be noted that in the case of complete bipartite graphs, the classification is only for those with one part size less than 5.
+We do this only when the graph is in one of the following classes of graphs: Cameron-Walker graphs and graphs with girth at least 5 (Subsection 3.1) and complete graphs (Subsection 3.2).
 Recall that here $H$ is a simple undirected graph with at least one edge, $G=\L(H)$ is the line graph of $H$ and $\Delta=\Delta(\b G)$ is the matching complex of $H$.